EuroLinux/eurolinux-8-modules-md/README.md

 ## Files in repo

 Checkout proper branch.
-There should be single file `modules.md`.
+There should two single file `modules.md` that have builded modules data from beast, and `defaults.md` that contains default modules.